kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

   }
 ```

-Let's go into the model package in the app and create the CreatureGenerator class to clear the compiler error.
+Let's now go into the model package in the app and create the CreatureGenerator class to clear the compiler error.

 ```kotlin
 class CreatureGenerator